petruwka/btc-price-notifier/README.md

 - currency pair has to be in format `base-counter` (e.g. BTC-USD)
 - no validation that currency is valid or exists
 - user won't be notified if error occurs
-- if remote exchange is unavailable, system will try to fetch indefinitely (or until user cancels the threshold) with delay >=10s (.retryBackoff(Long.MAX_VALUE, Duration.ofSeconds(10)))
+- in case if 'polling' profile active (see below), if remote exchange is unavailable, system will try to fetch indefinitely (or until user cancels the threshold) with delay >=10s (.retryBackoff(Long.MAX_VALUE, Duration.ofSeconds(10)))

+# polling vs streaming spring profiles
+By default, 'streaming' spring profile is active.
+It uses StremingMarketDataService (from xchange-stream library).
+But the application can be started with 'polling' profile (--spring.profiles.active=polling) to use trade service which will use polling of Bitfinex exchange.
+'polling' mechanism is considered outdated.

 # how to build